equinor/fmu-config/docs/yamlformat.rst

   - ``rms``: For RMS IPL compatible related settings
   - ``eclipse``: For Eclipse decks related settings

-* Notice the difference beteen small letters and uppercase letters
+* Notice the difference between small letters and uppercase letters

   - The small letters are YAML keywords with a special meaning.
   - Uppercase letters are "client" keywords (free form)